 Further, I invite you to produce the digital story with available technology such as smart phones and WeVideo online editing software (to be introduced in class).
 Earbuds or headphones will prove useful.

-- For Fall 2019, this can be a small group project.
+For Spring 2021, this can be an individual or small group project.